Stand Out of Our Light: Freedom and Resistance in the Attention EconomyJames Williams

 All are welcome to submit: the only stipulation is that applicants must be 18 years of age or over.
 Responses and the resulting book must be in English.

-Please also see the information about authors submitting from UK sanctioned countries in the Submission Guidance for Applicants.
+Please also see the information about authors submitting from UK sanctioned countries in the Nine Dots Prize submission guidance for applicants 2022.

 Individuals can only submit one application (whether alone or with others).
 There is no limit to the number of applications from author(s) engaged or employed by an individual institution or employer.